Sestiano/semantic-analysis-of-texts-generated-with-mistral-AI/README.md

-# Semantic Analysis of Texts Generated with Mistral AI
+# Semantic Analysis of Texts Generated with Local LLMs (LM Studio)

 A comprehensive research pipeline for analyzing the semantic structure of AI-generated texts using advanced network analysis, transformer-based embeddings, and robust statistical methods.

 ## Overview

-This project investigates how generation parameters (temperature and prompt complexity) affect the semantic structure of texts produced by Mistral AI.
+This project investigates how generation parameters (temperature and prompt complexity) affect the semantic structure of texts produced by **local Language Models via LM Studio**.
 The study employs state-of-the-art natural language processing techniques, including BERTScore for semantic similarity, bootstrap statistical inference, and network analysis to provide a rigorous examination of AI text generation patterns.

 ## Key Features